+· ·

-Name of Legislator.
+Name of Legislator:

 Date Filed:

 District/County:

 Bill or other issue creating conflict of interest:

 Subject matter of the bill or issue:

 □ WILL NOT PARTICIPATE

 I will not participate in action on the above-mentioned bill or issue.

+Signature:

 □ WILL PARTICIPATE

+I intend to participate in action on the above-mentioned bill or issue and am providing the following additional information:

 Description of Conflict of Interest

 Identify and describe below the conflict of interest you or a household member may have with this bill or issue.
 A household member is any person living in the same domicile as you who shares a common economic interest in the expenses of daily living, including, but not limited to, a spouse, child, or parent.

-This bill or issue creates a: □ financial interest

-\square non-financial personal interest

-Nature of effect on legislator, household member, or organization:

-Additional information:
+This bill or issue creates a: $\square$ financial interest $\square$ personal interest Nature of effect on Legislator or household member: Nature of relationship between Legislator and any affected household member: Public or private entities affected: Nature of relationship between Legislator or household member and any affected person or entity: Additional information: Signature: